joeldmott/Instacart_Project/README.md

 This data shows information regarding orders, product details, whether the product constituted a new item for the user or a reorder, how often orders were placed, the order's day-of-week and time-of-day, and even the sequence in which each product was placed in the online cart.

-## Project goals
-Now, in 2023, with grocery chains' increased in-house delivery & curbside, along with the fact that they exert at least some control over restocking as opposed to Instacart, this dataset may help these grocers manage inventory in addition to informing marketing strategies.

-Specifically, this project uses this dataset to make some preliminary observations and then apply linear regression to specify those findings.
-The goals of this project are to present three business recommendations over which aspects of the Instacart data have the most significant correlations with popular, reordered grocery products.

-This project's presentation may be found [here.](https://github.com/joeldmott/Instacart_Project/blob/main/presentation.pdf)

 ## Project process steps
-After converting the dataset's spreadsheets to csv files and reading them in as tables in a database via SQLite3, I begin with some preliminary exploratory data analysis (EDA) to understand the data and identify salient patterns or correlations.
+After converting the dataset's spreadsheets to csv files and reading them in as tables in a database via SQLite3, I begin with some preliminary exploratory data analysis (EDA) to understand the data and identify salient patterns or correlations with how likely a product is to be ordered *as a reorder*.
 Once some general findings are in place, I use linear regression analysis (through StatsModels' OLS module) to specify them into more concrete business recommendations.

 ### EDA findings: